January 1922

 Macardle (1999), pg 657; Curran J M (1980), pg 173

-IRA sets up an Ulster Council made up of senior officers from the various divisions with brigades in Ulster.
+Towards the end of January, the IRA sets up an Ulster Council made up of senior officers from the various divisions with brigades in Ulster.
 It includes officers who had declared for and against the Treaty and some neutrals.
 It is chaired by Frank Aiken who had taken a neutral stance.
-See 7th/8th February.
+(It would seem that this was an IRB operation and that some members of the Irish cabinet were not informed.)

 Ó Duibhir (2011), pgs 61